papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 6 of Scenario B

-In step 6 of scenario B _logistic supplier_ updates the inload of the delivery note and put logistic goods receipts towards the _supplier_ with one package indicated with variance = "Not Received", package no. 3.
+In step 6 of scenario B _logistics supplier_ updates the inload of the delivery note and put logistic goods receipts towards the _supplier_ with one package indicated with variance = "Not Received", package no. 3.

 ```text
 curl -X 'POST' \